 Mode of transmission

-This can be transmitted airborne by droplet spread or by direct contact with nasal or throat secretions of infected persons, and less commonly, by articles soiled with nose and throat secretions.
+This can be transmitted airborne by droplet spread or by direct contact with nasal or throat secretions of infected persons, and less commonly, by articles soiled with nasal or throat secretions.
 Measles is one of the most highly communicable infectious diseases.
 The patient can pass the disease to other persons from 4 days before to 4 days after appearance of the rash.

-It usually ranges from 7-18 days, but can be up to 21 days.
+It usually ranges from 7 to 18 days, but can be up to 21 days.